-Big Ben is usually off-limits to the public, put did you know that you can climb up it for free?
+Big Ben is usually off-limits to the public, but did you know that you can climb up it for free?
 All you've got to do is write to your local MP for a ticket and they will arrange for you to attend a tour.
 The guide will take you up the tower to see the clock mechanism, the clock faces, and even let you stand in the belfy whilst the big bell goes off!

 No trip to London would be complete without seeing the Changing the Guard at Buckingham Palace.
 It starts at 11.30AM in the summer and every other day in the winter.
 There are actually two detachments of the Guard that get changed – one at Buckingham Palace and another at St. James’s Palace, a short walk down The Mall.
 If you arrive early then you can take up a position by the front gates.

 At 203 feet Primrose Hill is a bit of a climb, but it’s well-worth the effort – it boasts one of the best views of the London skyline.
 Its position north of Regent’s Park gives you a fine view of London Zoo below, as well as the City in the distance and Canary Wharf to the east.
-You should be able to pick out the Houses of Parliament, St. Paul’s and the Shard of Glass, but there’s a big silver plaque to help you.
+You should be able to pick out the Houses of Parliament, St. Paul’s and the Shard, but there’s a big silver plaque to help you.

-|> For free in June|
+|> For free December|

-|> For free in July|
+|> For free January|